Genivia/ugrep/README.md

 - Search files [encoded](#encoding) in ISO-8859-1 thru 16, CP 437, CP 850, MACROMAN, KOI8, etc.

       ugrep --encoding=LATIN1 PATTERN ...

+- Search for patterns that match multiple lines (by default), i.e. patterns may contain one or more `\n` newlines

 <a name="toc"/>